syphyr/dnscrypt_proxy_prebuilt/etc/dnscrypt-proxy/public-resolvers.md

 ## dnsforfamily

-(DNSCrypt Protocol) Block adult websites, gambling websites, malwares and advertisements.
+(DNSCrypt Protocol) (Now supports DNSSEC).
+Block adult websites, gambling websites, malwares and advertisements.
 It also enforces safe search in: Google, YouTube, Bing, DuckDuckGo and Yandex.

 Social websites like Facebook and Instagram are not blocked.
 No DNS queries are logged.

-As of December 2020 2.7 million websites are blocked and new websites are added to blacklist daily.
+As of 26-May-2022 5.9 million websites are blocked and new websites are added to blacklist daily.
 Completely free, no ads or any commercial motive.
-Operating for 3 years now.
+Operating for 4 years now.

 Warning: This server is incompatible with anonymization.

 Provided by: https://dnsforfamily.com

-sdns://AQIAAAAAAAAADDc4LjQ3LjY0LjE2MSATJeLOABXNSYcSJIoqR5_iUYz87Y4OecMLB84aEAKPrRBkbnNmb3JmYW1pbHkuY29t
+sdns://AQMAAAAAAAAADDc4LjQ3LjY0LjE2MSATJeLOABXNSYcSJIoqR5_iUYz87Y4OecMLB84aEAKPrRBkbnNmb3JmYW1pbHkuY29t

 ## dnsforfamily-doh

-(DoH Protocol) Block adult websites, gambling websites, malwares and advertisements.
+(DoH Protocol) (Now supports DNSSEC).
+Block adult websites, gambling websites, malwares and advertisements.
 It also enforces safe search in: Google, YouTube, Bing, DuckDuckGo and Yandex.

 Social websites like Facebook and Instagram are not blocked.
 No DNS queries are logged.

-As of December 2020 2.7 million websites are blocked and new websites are added to blacklist daily.
+As of 26-May-2022 5.9 million websites are blocked and new websites are added to blacklist daily.
 Completely free, no ads or any commercial motive.
-Operating for 3 years now.
+Operating for 4 years now.

 Provided by: https://dnsforfamily.com

-sdns://AgIAAAAAAAAADTk1LjIxNy4yMTMuOTSgzBBg05yDKbYrb7x9DW35MJhpuYHn5jktXNj6QI9NgOYgRE69Z7uD-IB7OSHpOKyReLiCvVCq2xEjHwRM9fCN984YZG5zLWRvaC5kbnNmb3JmYW1pbHkuY29tCi9kbnMtcXVlcnk
+sdns://AgMAAAAAAAAADTk1LjIxNy4yMTMuOTSgzBBg05yDKbYrb7x9DW35MJhpuYHn5jktXNj6QI9NgOYgRE69Z7uD-IB7OSHpOKyReLiCvVCq2xEjHwRM9fCN984YZG5zLWRvaC5kbnNmb3JmYW1pbHkuY29tCi9kbnMtcXVlcnk

 ## dnsforfamily-doh-no-safe-search

-(DoH Protocol) Block adult websites, gambling websites, malwares and advertisements.
+(DoH Protocol) (Now supports DNSSEC) Block adult websites, gambling websites, malwares and advertisements.
-Unlike other dnsforfamily DNSCrypt servers, this one does not enforces safe search.
+Unlike other dnsforfamily servers, this one does not enforces safe search.
 So Google, YouTube, Bing, DuckDuckGo and Yandex are completely accessible without any restriction.

 Social websites like Facebook and Instagram are not blocked.
 No DNS queries are logged.

-As of December 2020 2.7 million websites are blocked and new websites are added to blacklist daily.
+As of 26-May-2022 5.9 million websites are blocked and new websites are added to blacklist daily.
 Completely free, no ads or any commercial motive.
-Operating for 3 years now.
+Operating for 4 years now.

 Warning: This server is incompatible with anonymization.

 Provided by: https://dnsforfamily.com

-sdns://AgIAAAAAAAAADTk1LjIxNy4yMTMuOTSgzBBg05yDKbYrb7x9DW35MJhpuYHn5jktXNj6QI9NgOYgRE69Z7uD-IB7OSHpOKyReLiCvVCq2xEjHwRM9fCN984nZG5zLWRvaC1uby1zYWZlLXNlYXJjaC5kbnNmb3JmYW1pbHkuY29tCi9kbnMtcXVlcnk
+sdns://AgMAAAAAAAAADTk1LjIxNy4yMTMuOTSgzBBg05yDKbYrb7x9DW35MJhpuYHn5jktXNj6QI9NgOYgRE69Z7uD-IB7OSHpOKyReLiCvVCq2xEjHwRM9fCN984nZG5zLWRvaC1uby1zYWZlLXNlYXJjaC5kbnNmb3JmYW1pbHkuY29tCi9kbnMtcXVlcnk

 ## dnsforfamily-no-safe-search

-(DNSCrypt Protocol) Block adult websites, gambling websites, malwares and advertisements.
+(DNSCrypt Protocol) (Now supports DNSSEC) Block adult websites, gambling websites, malwares and advertisements.
-Unlike other dnsforfamily DNSCrypt servers, this one does not enforces safe search.
+Unlike other dnsforfamily servers, this one does not enforces safe search.
 So Google, YouTube, Bing, DuckDuckGo and Yandex are completely accessible without any restriction.

 Social websites like Facebook and Instagram are not blocked.
 No DNS queries are logged.

-As of December 2020 2.7 million websites are blocked and new websites are added to blacklist daily.
+As of 26-May-2022 5.9 million websites are blocked and new websites are added to blacklist daily.
 Completely free, no ads or any commercial motive.
-Operating for 3 years now.
+Operating for 4 years now.

 Warning: This server is incompatible with anonymization.

 Provided by: https://dnsforfamily.com

-sdns://AQIAAAAAAAAADzEzNS4xODEuMTkzLjIyMiDrxcZ_hFtGE6tfATvQZYjxgl5pTY_e2cRH_ms8bEWofBBkbnNmb3JmYW1pbHkuY29t
+sdns://AQMAAAAAAAAADzEzNS4xODEuMTkzLjIyMiDrxcZ_hFtGE6tfATvQZYjxgl5pTY_e2cRH_ms8bEWofBBkbnNmb3JmYW1pbHkuY29t

 ## dnsforfamily-v6

-(DNSCrypt Protocol) Block adult websites, gambling websites, malwares and advertisements.
+(DNSCrypt Protocol) (Now supports DNSSEC) Block adult websites, gambling websites, malwares and advertisements.
 It also enforces safe search in: Google, YouTube, Bing, DuckDuckGo and Yandex.

 Social websites like Facebook and Instagram are not blocked.
 No DNS queries are logged.

-As of December 2020 2.7 million websites are blocked and new websites are added to blacklist daily.
+As of 26-May-2022 5.9 million websites are blocked and new websites are added to blacklist daily.
 Completely free, no ads or any commercial motive.
-Operating for 3 years now.
+Operating for 4 years now.

 Provided by: https://dnsforfamily.com

-sdns://AQIAAAAAAAAAF1syYTAxOjRmODoxYzE3OjRkZjg6OjFdIGN4CrSY4fb2hK8voFJL3GKiM7xQNwkKGH4b0k7LmMPxEGRuc2ZvcmZhbWlseS5jb20
+sdns://AQMAAAAAAAAAF1syYTAxOjRmODoxYzE3OjRkZjg6OjFdIBMl4s4AFc1JhxIkiipHn-JRjPztjg55wwsHzhoQAo-tEGRuc2ZvcmZhbWlseS5jb20

 ## dnsforge.de